 Are you a fan of the Twilight movies?
 Not really, me neither.
 Fun fact though, Volterra was the set of one of the movie famous scenes, so if you happen to travel with a fan make sure to mention it to them.
 You will need good footwear when visiting Volterra as you will be climbing up pretty steep streets, but it absolutely worth it.
 Walk to the top for some amazing views, take a moment to appreciate the local architecture and on the way down stop for a rewarding gelato or an espresso.

-Montepulciano is were the Medieval ages meet the Renaissance.
+Montepulciano is where the Medieval ages meet the Renaissance.
 Everywhere you look is a lesson on architecture history.
 It is a very vibrant little town with plenty of food shops, art galleries and little trendy boutique.
-A must to add to your Tuscany trip schedule.
+A must do to add to your Tuscany trip schedule.

-Tuscany never disappoints and it is probably my favourite place in the world.
+Tuscany never disappoints and it is probably one of my favourite places in the world.
 I am so fortunate that it has been my childhood summer vacation destination, and I really hope to carry on that tradition the day I have a family of my own.